zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.sklearn.md

 - <b>`str_in_class_name`</b> (str):  if not None, only return models with this as a substring in the  class name

 **Returns:**
-the lists of linear models in Concrete-ML
+the lists of linear models in Concrete ML

 ______________________________________________________________________